onedr0p/home-ops/README.md

 Feel free to open a [Github issue](https://github.com/onedr0p/k3s-gitops/issues/new) or join the k8s@home [Discord](https://discord.gg/DNCynrJ) if you have any questions.

+## :computer:&nbsp; Cluster setup

+See my project over at [home-operations](https://github.com/onedr0p/home-operations) for how I provisioned my nodes and other work that supports running this cluster.

 ## :wrench:&nbsp; Tools

 _Below are some of the tools I find useful for working with my cluster_